FREQUENTLY ASKED QUESTIONS

 Q - Why are you more expensive than other local clubs?

 We’re not!
-We’re largely the same price, if not cheaper, than other local hockey clubs that offer the same/a similar package to us.
-The sessions work out at approximately £3-6 per session/match depending on the length of the training and the frequency of the matches.
+We’re the same price, if not cheaper, than other local hockey clubs that offer the same/a similar package to us.
+At U14+ the sessions work out at approximately £3-6 per session/match depending on the length of the training and the frequency of the matches.
+At U12 and younger, you get three trainings per week at Knole Park which works out at less than the cost of a takeaway coffee per session!
 Please note that we do have to cover our costs for insurance, pitches, coaches, equipment etc. Plus, our season runs from September to May, so you are getting more hockey for your membership too!

 Q - Do you offer financial bursaries?